 Filing a Claim

-According to the VA, any veteran who was exposed to asbestos during his or her time in the armed forces and develops asbestosis, lung cancer or mesothelioma is eligible for service-connected compensation benefits.
+According to the VA, any veteran exposed to asbestos during their time in the armed forces who develops asbestosis, asbestos-related lung cancer or mesothelioma is eligible for service-connected compensation benefits.

 The VA has the following eligibility requirements for veterans in order to process asbestos related claims: